This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Even though it’s situated in the heart of the busy capital, it has a lovely local feel to it.
-I love the area as its great for summer walks along the canal to Camden or Kings Cross.
+And as a Londoner I love the area as its great for summer walks with friends along the canal to Camden or Kings Cross.

 If you’re looking for a change of pace and are eager to discover a quieter side of the city, Little Venice should be high on your list of places to visit.
 Although the typical London tourist attractions are great, there’s just something to said about the unique and low-key ones too.

 Don’t have time to read the whole article?
 The best Little Venice activity to do is this Canal Boat Ride on Camden Lock with a near-perfect ⭐⭐⭐⭐ rating.